What is Cold Pressed Juice?

 Cold-pressed juice is better than juice from the ordinary juicer because all heat-sensitive nutrients like C vitamins and raw enzymes are preserved.

-It also preserves all of the valuable nutrients that are "blown away" in a machine that uses rapidly spinning blades
+It also preserves all of the valuable nutrients that are "blown away" in a machine that uses rapidly spinning blades (which generate heat) to squeeze the juice from the fruit and veg.

 To be honest, most people don't give too much thought to juice.